andydunstall/piko/docs/architecture.md

 ## Server

 The Pico server is responsible for accepting incoming proxy requests, then routing the requests to an appropriate endpoint connection.

 Incoming requests identify the target endpoint ID using either the ‘Host’ header or ‘x-pico-endpoint’ header.

-Pico is designed to be deployed as a cluster of server nodes, where both upstream endpoint connections and downstream client requests may be routed to a random node in the cluster via a load balancer.
+Pico is designed to be deployed as a cluster of server nodes, where both upstream endpoint connections and proxy client requests may be routed to a random node in the cluster via a load balancer.
 Therefore Pico must manage forwarding a request to node A to an endpoint connected to node B.

 <p align="center">
   <img src="../assets/images/routing.png" alt="routing" width="40%"/>